isomerpages/enterprisesg-cpso/_consumers/03-product-safety-alerts-and-recalls/recreational-products.md

 <img src="/images/product-safety-alerts-and-recalls/recreational-products/onnight-410-trail-running-headlamp.png" alt="Decathlon running headlamp" style="width:243px;height:208px;"><br>

+Affected units were sold between 18 February 2014 to 20 September 2018.

+Consumers are advised to return the affected product at any Decathlon store for a refund.
+For more information, please visit Decathlon Singapore recall website at www.decathlon.sg/content/32-product-recall.

 Refer to the listing below for more product safety alerts and recalls.

 **Product recalls**